mingkaic/tenncor/pbm/README_PBM.md

 # PBM (Protobuf Marshaller)

-Serialize ADE graphs created by top-level code in protobuf format.
+Serialize TEQ graphs created by top-level code in protobuf format.

 Saving and loading requires data serialization functors as parameters.
-This parameterization is to defer data formatting responsibilities to the library implementing ADE.
+This parameterization is to defer data formatting responsibilities to the library implementing TEQ.

 ## Why Protobuf